 Irritable Bowel Syndrome, GERD, and Leaky Gut Syndrome

-Organic sulfur can help with a number of digestive problems.9 Sulphur helps the cells in the gut lining regenerate quickly, which puts a stop to food particles “leaking” out into the bloodstream, triggering an immune response and inflammation.
-Sulphur also reduces inflammation and swelling in the intestines, esophagus, soothing GERD and IBS.
+Organic sulfur can help with a number of digestive problems.9 Sulfur helps the cells in the gut lining regenerate quickly, which puts a stop to food particles “leaking” out into the bloodstream, triggering an immune response and inflammation.
+Sulfur also reduces inflammation and swelling in the intestines and esophagus, soothing GERD and IBS.
 While there aren’t yet any studies to document sulfur’s benefits for Crohn’s disease or ulcerative colitis, there’s a great deal of anecdotal evidence!

-Organic sulphur has been clinically proven to significantly improve pain, bleeding, and swelling from hemorrhoids,10 especially when taken with tea tree oil.
+Organic sulfur has been clinically proven to significantly improve pain, bleeding, and swelling from hemorrhoids,10 especially when taken with tea tree oil.

 Arthritis and Osteoarthritis

 Clinical trials show a great deal of promise for inflammatory joint disorders.
 One 12-week trial12 showed that, compared with placebo, organic sulfur was effective in bringing down pain and swelling, while improving range of motion.
 Organic sulfur helps cells get back to functioning normally, which means more collagen, less inflammation, and less painful fluid buildup.